Printed from https://www.damninteresting.com/about-us/using-our-content/

 - Similarly, if you need to include more lengthy excerpts of one of our articles in order to criticize it, that’s also protected by Fair Use, as long as you wrap the excerpts in quotes and cite the source, and you don’t reproduce too much of the text.

-- If you are using the text for a personal project—such as printing a copy for yourself or a friend, that’s totally fine as long as you don’t distribute it to more than five or so people.
-Ten is right out.
+- If you are using the text for a personal project—such as printing a copy for yourself or a friend, that’s totally fine as long as you don’t distribute it to more than a handful of people.

 If you want to share more than an excerpt, and none of the exceptions above apply to your intended use, we shall need to discuss it.
 We here at Damn Interesting reserve all rights to our works, but we do occasionally grant permission for reuse.
 If you seek such permission, send an email to email@example.com with the details of the intended application.
 If you are a money-making enterprise we will expect to be offered some kind of reasonable compensation.